alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-10-is-ramadan-exlusive-for-muslims.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Is the month of Ramadan an exclusive feature of the Muslims?"
+title: Is the month of Ramadan an exclusive feature of the Muslims?
-hijri: Safar 23, 1442
+hijri: '1442-02-23'
 lang: en
 locale: en
-source: "Fatawa Al-Shaykh Ibn Baz 15/7"
+source: Fatawa Al-Shaykh Ibn Baz 15/7
-category: [fatwas,fasting]
+category:
+- fatwas
+- fasting
 note: false
-summary: "Is the month of Ramadan an exclusive feature of our Muslim nation only or it was also prescribed upon previous nations?"
+summary: Is the month of Ramadan an exclusive feature of our Muslim nation only or it was also prescribed upon previous nations?
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: